Former Vice-Chairman of Nasdaq, Sandy Frucher, joins OwlTing's board of directors

 About OwlTing Group

-OwlTing Group is a blockchain technology company headquartered in Taiwan and has branch offices in the U.S., Japan, Singapore, Hong Kong, Thailand, Malaysia, and U.A.E..
-Darren Wang, a serial entrepreneur and blockchain industry angel investor, founded OwlTing in 2010, and it has since received venture backing from leading VCs, including an eight-figure USD investment from the Japanese financial giant SBI Holdings in 2018.
+OwlTing Group is a blockchain technology company headquartered in Taiwan and has branch offices in the U.S., Japan, Singapore, Hong Kong, Thailand, Malaysia, and U.A.E.
+Darren Wang, a serial entrepreneur and blockchain industry angel investor, founded OwlTing in 2010.
+The company has received an eight-figure USD investment from the Japanese financial giant SBI Holdings in 2018, along with venture backing from leading VCs.
 In 2019, OwlTing collaborated with U.S. companies, forming partnerships across borders to develop innovative blockchain applications.
 To learn more, please visit: https://www.owlting.com

 SOURCE OwlTing Group